 UNA-Canada seeks candidates who:

-1. Are Canadian citizens or permanent residents of Canada;
+- Are Canadian citizens or permanent residents and legally entitled to work in Canada;

 - Complete the online Application Form, preferably listing your top three placement locations based on those listed on this website;